 Online Lecture Series ‘An Introduction to Inequalities in Health using Historical Causes of Death’

 The lecture series is open to everyone, but PhD students who attend all six sessions and present a reflection on a specific article from the lecture series during a final meeting will be entitled to earn 1 ECTS (European Credits) and receive an official certificate.
 As co-organizer, the Research School for Economic and Social History N.W.
 Posthumus Institute at Utrecht University will issue these official certificates to participants who have successfully participated.
-Please register here if you would like to follow the lecture series and receive the certificate with 1 ECTS.
-The registration for each module closes a week before the lecture series start.
+This was only possible for Module 1 and 2.
+It is no longer possible to register if you would like to receive the certificate with 1 ECTS.

-Please note that only Module 1 ‘Theory’ is specified below.
-Module 2 will address sources and databases (expected February 2025 – June 2025).
-Module 3 will address methods and analyses (expected September 2025 – June 2026).
+Please note that Module 1 ‘Theory’ and 2 ‘Database Management’ have concluded, but you can still view the recordings of the lectures.
+Module 3 is now included in the overview below and will address methods and analyses (October 2025 – June 2026).
 Depending on the feedback from participants, modules are repeated or new modules are added to the online lecture series.
-For each module it will be possible to earn 1 ECTS.
 If you have any questions, please contact the leadership of WG4

 General Learning objectives